Stay on top of your School Work while taking a week off from college + Enjoy it 100% Guilt-Free

 Planning helps you avoid the panic and overwhelm that often comes with a long break from school work.
 We want to frontload our work prior to the trip so there aren’t distractions while we are away.

 Forward planning is also a huge positive.
-When planning ahead you enjoy the anticipate of the time off right now.
+When planning ahead you enjoy the anticipation of the time off right now.
 While you’re thinking about what needs to be done, you’re also thinking about relaxing and downtime, which gives us those feel-good vibes immediately.
 Picturing my family floating in the ocean and generally loafing around together has me feeling warm and fuzzy right now!

 Here’s how we make the magic happen, guilt-free: